-The contractor, during the first year, has prepared a Service Improvement Plan (SIP) and designs for the distribution network, overhead tanks and renovation of the existing water treatment plant (WTP).
-The revised SIP submitted by the contractor has been approved.
-The Contractor has also submitted the SIP work part 2 which is in the process of approval.
-3.5 years are allowed for construction.
+The design-build-operate (DBO) contract was awarded to PIRH-Ranhill India consortium.
+The contractor was mobilized in October 2014.
+The contractor, during the first year, had prepared a Service Improvement Plan (SIP) and designs for the distribution network, overhead tanks and renovation of the existing water treatment plant (WTP) etc. The contractor had commenced civil works in a phased manner.